justenanderson-commits/stretch-dogs/README.md

 Challenges
 - Having a 2-week break start after 2 days of project work was challenging.
 We all felt rusty and a bit disconnected from the challenge at-hand after the break.
+- Testing the sliders was very difficult.
+Even after adding a plugin to add tabability, we continued to struggle using Cypress to test slider inputs.
+- Time zone differences made it harder for the group to work in-sync.
+Everyone's optimal work hours seemed to be at different times.